spacenectar/builda/README.md

   register the prefab with builda and to specify the name of the prefab.
 - README.md - This is the readme file for the prefab.
 It is used to provide information about the prefab and how to use it.
-- A 'files' directory - This is the directory where all of the files for the prefab are stored.
+- A 'modules' directory - This is the directory where all of the files for the prefab are stored.

 You can add other files and directories to the prefab if you want, but these